wellyhacks/wellyhacks.github.io/about.md

 ### Frequently Asked Questions

 Who can sign up?
 Where do I sign up?
+When is it?

 ----------------------

 Any high school student is eligible to sign up, but spaces are very limited.
 People who have never done a hackathon before may be prioritised so they can gain experience.
+It will be on November 23 and 24th.

 What will I need to bring?